HSS Placement Students

 You're expected to attend all your teaching sessions

-Holders of a Student Visa
+Student Visa holders

 It is your responsibility to have your Student Card with you on Campus.

-You will find card readers outside each classroom on campus.
-Swipe your Student Card against the card reader when the blue light is showing 30 minutes before the timetabled session begins until the end of the session.
 For example, if your lecture is timetabled from 9.00am to 10.00am, you will be able to scan your card between 8.30am and 10.00am.

-Red light meaning attendance not confirmedIf the red light flashes, then your attendance has not been recorded, which means you are not on the class list. (you should check that you are in the right place for your lecture!)
+When you scan your card, the green light will flash to shows your attendance has been recorded.
+If the red light flashes then your attendance has not been recorded — which means you're not on the class list.
+You should check your timetable to make sure you're in the right place.

 Your attendance won’t be registered, and you will be recorded as absent.
 The University will not retrospectively amend your attendance record if you forget to swipe the card reader.